cykerway/skip-rm/README.md

 skip important files and dirs during rm;

-in the past, users have reported success in deleting their home dir, root dir, and much more; skip-rm helps you prevent such accidental deletions through filename checks; you specify which files to and not to delete, and skip-rm does the rest for you;
+in the past, users have reported success in deleting their home dir, root dir, and much more; skip-rm helps you prevent such accidental deletions by checking filenames; you specify which files to and not to delete, and skip-rm does the rest for you;

 ## install